 - 1) Generally, the top of all sanitary sewers entering or crossing streams shall be at a sufficient depth below the natural bottom of the stream bed to protect the sewer line.
 In general, as much cover as possible shall be provided.
 If less than 3 foot of cover is provided, the sewer shall be encased in concrete, CDF or CLSM backfill (with an unconfined compressive strength less than 200 psi) as approved by the Public Works Director.
-Design shall include provisions to prevent floatation of the pipe during concrete, CDF or CLSM backfill placement. - 2) Sewers crossing streams or drainage channels shall be designed to cross the stream as nearly perpendicular to the stream channel as possible and shall be free from change of grade at the crossing.
+Design shall include provisions to prevent floatation of the pipe during concrete, CDF or CLSM backfill placement. - 2) Sewers crossing streams or drainage channels shall be designed to cross the stream as nearly perpendicular to the stream channel as possible and shall be

-- 3) Sewers located along streams shall be located outside of the stream bed and sufficiently removed therefrom to provide for future possible stream channel widening.
-All manhole covers at or below the 100 year flood elevation shall be provided with leakproof manhole inflow protector lid inserts as specified. - 4) Pipe material at crossings shall be Class 50 ductile iron with an 18 foot length of pipe centered on the stream or drainage channel centerline.
-The ductile iron pipe shall extend to a point where a 1H:1V slope from the top of the bank and sloping away from the channel centerline intersects the top of the pipe. - 5) Concrete encasement will be required when the above cover requirements can not be met.
+- free from change of grade at the crossing. - Sewers located along streams shall be located outside of the stream bed and sufficiently separated from the stream to allow removed therefrom to provide for future possible stream channel widening (separation required is at the discretion of the Public Works Director). - All manhole covers at or below the 100 year flood elevation shall be provided with leakproof manhole inflow protector lid inserts as specified. - 4)5) Pipe material at crossings shall be Class 50 ductile iron with an 18 foot length of pipe centered on the stream or drainage channel centerline.
+The ductile iron pipe shall extend to a point where a 1H:1V slope from the top of the bank and sloping away from the channel centerline intersects the top of the pipe. - Concrete encasement will be required when the above cover requirements can not be met.
 Concrete caps in lieu of concrete encasement are not acceptable.
 Each deviation from the above requirements will be reviewed on a case-by-case basis.